ivmai/bdwgc/docs/scale.md

 and should be avoided in time-critical code.

-(The results using `pthread_mutex_lock` directly for acquiring the allocator lock would have been worse still, at least for older versions of linuxthreads.
+(The results using `pthread_mutex_lock` directly for acquiring the allocator lock would have been worse still, at least for older versions of LinuxThreads.
 With `-DTHREAD_LOCAL_ALLOC`, we first repeatedly try to acquire the allocator lock with `pthread_mutex_try_lock`, busy-waiting between attempts.
 After a fixed number of attempts, we use `pthread_mutex_lock`.)